Wellington Silva (footballer, born 1993)

-Wellington Alves da Silva (born 6 January 1993) is a Brazilian professional footballer who plays as a winger for Cuiabá.
+Wellington Alves da Silva (born 6 January 1993) is a Brazilian professional footballer who plays as a winger for Qingdao Hainiu.

 Club career

 Early career at Fluminense

 Silva joined Fluminense's youth setup in 2004, from neighbours Portuguesa.
 In December 2008 he was invited to a trial period at Arsenal, and scored four goals in a single match against Norwich with the Academy side.
 He returned to Brazil, however, and was assigned back to the youth setup at Flu.

 On 31 December 2009, Silva agreed a deal with Arsenal, for a £3.5 million fee.
 The deal was delayed until 2011 due to his age.

 On 28 February 2010, Silva made his senior debut for Fluminense, starting and scoring the second of a 5–1 home routing over Friburguense for the Campeonato Carioca championship; his Série A debut came on 9 May, coming on as a late substitute in a 1–0 loss at Ceará.
 In October, Silva was widely criticised by coach Muricy Ramalho, after his complaints due to the lack of opportunities, and subsequently appeared rarely after the disruption with his manager.